AmberNi2001/UNPS-Analysis-2010-2012/README.md

 The orginal data folder contains 98 datasets for wave 1 and 103 for wave 2, with the average number of observations exceeding 25,000.

 ## Workflow
-1. **Download Datasets & Organize Locally** \
+1. **Download Datasets & Organize Locally**
-   Set up a structured folder system for raw data, scripts, outputs, and documentation.
+   - Set up a structured folder system for raw data, scripts, outputs, and documentation.
-2. **Review Documentation** \
+2. **Review Documentation**
-   Read the Basic Information Document, Questionnaires, and Survey Reports to understand survey design, variables, and methodology.
+   - Read the Basic Information Document, Questionnaires, and Survey Reports to understand survey design, variables, and methodology.
-3. **Confirm Variables of Interest** \
+3. **Confirm Variables of Interest**
-   Poverty or Per Capita Consumption: Focus on household-level analysis. \
+   - Poverty or Per Capita Consumption: Focus on household-level analysis.
-   Labor Force Participation: Focus on individuals aged 14+.
+   - Labor Force Participation: Focus on individuals aged 14+.
-4. **Identify Determinants & Correlates** \
+4. **Identify Determinants & Correlates**
-   Select 20-30 potential variables that influence poverty and labor force participation.
+   - Select 20-30 potential variables that influence poverty and labor force participation.
-5. **Create Variable Spreadsheet** \
+5. **Create Variable Spreadsheet**
-   Track variables, descriptions, coding, and any transformations.
+   - Track variables, descriptions, coding, and any transformations.
-6. **Data Preparation** \
+6. **Data Preparation**
-   Inspect Variables: Check data types, distributions, and completeness. \
+   - Inspect Variables: Check data types, distributions, and completeness.
-   Clean Variables: Recode where necessary, handle missing data, correct errors, and check identifiers. \
+   - Clean Variables: Recode where necessary, handle missing data, correct errors, and check identifiers.
-   Merge Datasets
+   - Merge Datasets
-7. **Descriptive Analysis** \
+7. **Descriptive Analysis**
-   Conduct summary statistics (mean, median, distribution) to get an overview of key variables. \
+   - Conduct summary statistics (mean, median, distribution) to get an overview of key variables.
-   Visualize trends and patterns using charts or tables.
+   - Visualize trends and patterns using charts or tables.
-8. **Regression Analysis** \
+8. **Regression Analysis about Poverty in household level**
-   Perform summary statisitcs and investigate **pair-wise correlation**.
+   - Perform summary statisitcs and investigate **pair-wise correlation**.
-   Use Machine Learning methods for variable selection, including **Stepwise** and **LASSO**.
+   - Use Machine Learning methods for variable selection, including **Stepwise** and **LASSO**.
 Check **multicollinearity** using **VIF**.
-   Perform regression models (**Pooled OLS, Fixed Effects, Random Effects**) to explore relationships between variables of interest and their determinants ; Compare results. \
+   - Perform regression models (**Pooled OLS, Fixed Effects, Random Effects**) to explore relationships between variables of interest and their determinants ; Compare results.
-   Interpret coefficients and statistical significance.
+   - Interpret coefficients and statistical significance.